Nvidia RTX 3080 stock tracker: where to buy Nvidia 3080 GPU in US, UK, and AUS

-The Nvidia RTX 3080 is part of the RTX 30 series of GPUs, which is just as hard to get hold of as the PS5 and Xbox Series X, but here at T3, we've been keeping tabs on retailer restocks for the graphics card to make sure you don't miss out.
+The Nvidia RTX 3080 is part of the RTX 30 series of GPUs that launched last year, and are proving as hard to get hold of as the PS5 and Xbox Series X; but here at T3, we've been keeping tabs on retailer restocks for the graphics card to make sure you don't miss out.

 Price-wise, the GeForce RTX 3080 starts from $699 / £649 / AU$1,139, with the RTX 3090 coming in at $1,499 / £1,399 / AU$2,429 and the RTX 3070 from $499 / £469 / AU$809.
 As with our PS5 and Xbox Series X buying guides, we recommend that you make accounts at these retailers and save your payment details to get through the checkout process as quickly as possible.